We are Heart and Soul, Inc.

 Amaal Greenwood Goodwin

 I was diagnosed with my mental health challenges in 2009.
 After learning how to support myself in my mental wellness recovery, I became a founding member of the California Clubhouse where I gained stability and employment.
 It was through the Clubhouse that I got my position as a peer mentor for the HOPE Helping Our Peers Emerge program, a Heart and Soul collaborative pilot program.
 As of July 1, 2019, I am now the Program Director of Heart and Soul.
-I look forward to my role overseeing our wellness centers Friends of Hope, True Hope, The Source and Coastside.
-I also look forward to working and partnering with the local organizations in the mental health community.
+I enjoy my role overseeing our wellness centers Friends of Hope, True Hope, The Source and Coastside.
+I work on partnering with the local organizations in the mental health community.
 Feel free to reach out to me if you have any questions or opportunities to collaborate.